$(SL(N),q)$-opers, the $q$-Langlands correspondence, and quantum/classical duality: -opers with trivial monodromy and regular singularities

 To compute the Bethe ansatz equations, we observe that after multiplying \eqref{twron} by $-e^{-2a z}/(q_-(z))^2$, we obtain

 Taking residues at each $w_i$ now leads to the inhomogeneous Bethe equations

-We thus obtain the following theorem: \begin{Thm} There is a one-to-one correspondence between the set of solutions of the inhomogeneous Bethe equations \eqref{gbetheir} and the set of nondegenerate $\SL(2)$-opers with regular singularities at the points $z_1, \dots, z_L$ of weights $k_1, \dots, k_L$ at the points $z_1, \dots, z_L$ and with a double pole with $2$-residue $-\bfa$. \end{Thm} There is a similar result for $\SL(N)$; see \cite{FFTL:2010,Rybnikov:2010} for the precise statement.
+We thus obtain the following theorem: \begin{Thm} There is a one-to-one correspondence between the set of solutions of the inhomogeneous Bethe equations \eqref{gbetheir} and the set of nondegenerate $\SL(2)$-opers with regular singularities at the points $z_1, \dots, z_L$ of weights $k_1, \dots, k_L$ at the points $z_1, \dots, z_L$ and with a double pole with $2$-residue $-\bfa$. \end{Thm} Although we will not state it explicitly, there is a similar result for $\SL(N)$.
+Applying the methods of Section~\ref{s:slnclassical}, one shows that twisted Wronskians arise from nondegenerate $\SL(N)$-opers with regular singularities at fixed finite points and a double pole with regular semisimple $2$-residue at infinity.
+One now obtains solutions of the Bethe equations from these twisted Wronskians.

 We remark that for the opers considered in this section, there is no longer an entire flag variety of associated Miura opers.
 Indeed, the only line bundles $\hcL$ preserved by $d+\bfa\, dz$ are those generated by $e_1$ and $e_2$.
 More generally, consider an $\SL(N)$-oper with underlying connection $d+A\,dz$, where $A$ is a diagonal matrix with distinct eigenvalues.
 The flags $\hcL_\bullet$ preserved by this connection are precisely those generated by ordered bases obtained by permuting the standard basis.
 Hence, the associated Miura opers are parameterized by the Weyl group.